 The Committee on Judiciary at the request of the Department of Public Safety

-SB 227 revise provisions relating to the possession of firearms on snowmobiles.
+SB 76* revise certain provisions relating to the retirement of justices and judges.

 BILLS FOR POSSIBLE ACTION WHICH HAVE HAD PRIOR HEARING.